Training Module: Preparing the 'as amended' version of the bill

 Move them through the states:

-Draft to Submitted, and
+Draft to Submitted and save your changes

 When complete, save your changes and close the list of amendments using the Close Editor button